 However, along with the lack of other life, this opened up some evolutionary opportunities for the very first mammals and dinosaurs.

 By digging deeper into the exact consequences of rapid global warming, the study provides some information that could be useful in the present day:

-"The kinds of processes that were going on at the time, 250 million years ago, in terms of gloabl warming and acid rain, ocean acidification, these are familiar to us today."
+"The kinds of processes that were going on at the time, 250 million years ago, in terms of global warming and acid rain, ocean acidification, these are familiar to us today."

-"They were on a much bigger scale at that time, but these kind of things can happen repeatedly on the Earth so we need to understand what is the impact on life."
-Professor Benton told Euronews
+"They were on a much bigger scale at that time, but these kinds of things can happen repeatedly on the Earth so we need to understand what is the impact on life," Professor Benton told Euronews.

 "Recover takes a million years, or in this case, which dug really deep, it takes 5-10 million years.
 That's longer than humans have been on the Earth."